RimbiBimbi1/gnNews/README.md

 # gnNews

-This project was made as part of recrutation process.
+This project was made for recruitment process.